RAFSoftLab/AutoCreditation/README.md

   - Data overview and statistics are displayed in *Overview* view of Results Explorer
     - Content is loaded into styled HTML
 - File explorer is integrated into the application, with root directory selection
+- PyInstaller build
+  - PyInstaller is used to build the application - a single executable file
+  - Build specification file is provided: *AutoCreditation.spec*

 [Back to top](#autocreditation)